 How can young business and design-savvy entrepreneurs crack the code for their local market?
 Jakarta-based furniture brand Fabelio, founded in 2015, explains how they succeeded in doing just that in this interview with ArchiExpo e-Magazine.

-Indonesia is one of the world’s fastest growing markets.
-Its long history of craftsmanship, wide range of beautiful materials readily available and affordable labor make for an excellent combination when entering the furniture market.
+Indonesia is one of the world’s fastest-growing markets.
+Its long history of craftsmanship, a wide range of beautiful materials readily available and affordable labor make for an excellent combination when entering the furniture market.
 This fact intrigued the co-founders of Fabelio when in 2012 they were selected by incubator Rocket Internet, known for having made “a lot of waves in Asia with its e-commerce startups“, to collaborate on many of its ventures in Indonesia.

 The diverse expertise and background of the co-founders—CMO Christian Sutardi (German), CPO Filippo Lombardi (Italian) and Chief Design Officer Marshall Utoyo (Indonesian) and.
-CEO Krishnan Menon (Indian)—united them in establishing an e-store which stands out among its competitors such as BeliFurniture and Livaza.
+CEO Krishnan Menon (Indian)—united them in establishing an e-store that stands out among its competitors such as BeliFurniture and Livaza.

 In under three years the company evolved from a limited amount of products available only made to order to 5,000 products, some of which remain made to order while the “best sellers” are now housed in their large warehouse; and now work with more than 2,000 local craftsmen and factories, strengthening their connection to the community.

 Invited to their office in Jakarta, we speak to Filippo Lombardi about the e-commerce journey and the company’s relationship to not only its clients but the community.

 You might be interested in reading this article on furniture e-commerce in Indonesia.

 ArchiExpo e-Magazine: Tell us about the beginning of Fabelio.